Dominic Hubbard, 6th Baron Addington

-Dominic Bryce Hubbard, 6th Baron Addington (born 24 August 1963), is a British Liberal Democrat politician, the president of the British Dyslexic Association and the vice-president of the UK Sports Association.
+Dominic Bryce Hubbard, 6th Baron Addington (born 24 August 1963), is a British Liberal Democrat politician, the president of the British Dyslexic Association, and the vice-president of the UK Sports Association.

 Early life

-Addington was educated at The Hewett School, Norwich, before going up to the Aberdeen University, graduating as M.A. in 1988.
+Addington was educated at The Hewett School, Norwich, and Norwich City College, before going up to the Aberdeen University, graduating as M.A. in 1988.

 Career

 He succeeded to the title of Baron Addington, of Addington, Co.
 Buckingham, at the death of his father, James Hubbard, 5th Baron Addington, a former British South Africa Police officer, in 1982.
 On taking up his seat at 22 he was the youngest serving peer in the House of Lords.

 Lord Addington was returned as one of the ninety elected representative hereditary peers in Parliament in 1999.
-He sits on the Liberal Democrat benches in the House of Lords and is party spokesperson for sport.
+He sits on the Liberal Democrat benches in the House of Lords and is party spokesperson for sport, a member of the education team specialising in special educational needs, and is himself dyslexic.
 He is currently the longest-serving Liberal Democrat member of the House of Lords.
-He is captain of the Commons and Lords Rugby and Football team, and has played in two Parliamentary World Cups competitions in 1994 and 1999.
+He captains the Commons and Lords rugby and football team, and has played in Parliamentary World Cup competitions from 1995 to 2023.
+While attending University, Lord Addington played for Scottish universities and played rugby league for Scottish students.

 Personal life

 In 1999, Addington married Elizabeth Ann Morris, only daughter of Michael Morris, of Duxbury Park, Chorley, Lancashire.
-Lord and Lady Addington live in Norwich.
+Lord and Lady Addington live in Lambourn, West Berkshire.

-The heir presumptive to the title is his younger brother, Michael Hubbard (who by his wife Emmanuella née Ononye has a son, Oliver).
+The heir presumptive to the title is his younger brother, the Hon.
+Michael Hubbard (who by his wife Emmanuella née Ononye has a son, Oliver).